 CCJ492 - Contemporary Issues in CCJ

 492-3 Contemporary Issues in Criminology and Criminal Justice.
 A forum, geared toward seniors majoring in Criminology and Criminal Justice, that focuses on criminal justice issues of concern to students and faculty.
 May re-enroll for a maximum of 6 credits.
-(Maximum 3 semester hours per term) Satisfies the CoLA Writing-Across-the-Curriculum requirement.
+(Maximum 3 semester hours per term).
 Prerequisite: CCJ 201, CCJ 290, (CCJ 316 or PSYC 211), or consent of instructor.
 Past topics include: Crime and Place, Consequences of Mass Incarceration, Myth-busting in Criminology and Criminal Justice, and Race and Crime.

 CCJ500 - Foundations of CJ

 500-3 Foundations of Criminal Justice.
 An exploration of the nature and scope of the criminal justice process.
 Criminal justice operations and behavior are assessed in context of the major theoretical, historical, normative and organizational influences found in the field.